aura tasks

 Foreach

-Tasks can iterate over lines from a file or shell command output.
-Each iteration expands runtime template variables in commands: before execution.
-Use /new in the command list to clear context between iterations.
+Iterate over lines from a file or shell command.
+Each iteration expands runtime template variables.

 logs: